ilssear/ilssear/README.md

 ---

 Let's collaborate to drive innovation and achieve impactful results.
 Feel free to explore my repositories and connect with me through the links above.

+---

+Something unique about me?
+Back in 1995 I was interested in Tolkien's languages, particularly Quenya and Sindarin, and explored translations and linguistic analysis of texts like the Bible into these constructed languages.